Increase Credit Scores – 4 Simple Hacks

 B) Advanced collection settlement techniques: If you have recent collections on the credit report which are valid collections, these are not likely to come off with credit bureau disputes, hence you want to utilize a pay for delete technique to ensure removal of these accounts.

-C) Direct creditor disputes: If there are recent late payments or charge-offs resulting from a final missed payment, you will have to engage the creditor directly in a strategic dispute to get them to remove the negative reporting of the tradeline.
+C) Direct creditor payment delay disputes: If there are recent late payments or charge-offs resulting from a final missed payment, you will have to engage the creditor directly in a strategic dispute to get them to remove the negative reporting of the tradeline.

 CREDIT CARD CAPACITY OPTIMIZATION BY PAYING DOWN CARDS:

 LENGTH OF CREDIT & NEW CREDIT OPTIMIZATION:

 A) Minimize new accounts, do not open any credit accounts unless necessary or if you are looking to diversify your mix of credit accounts.

 B) If you are transferring balances due to an offer from a new credit card company, a better strategy than getting a new credit card is to ask your current credit card lenders if they have any existing offers.

 C) If you have closed some revolving accounts recently, a better strategy than opening up new accounts would be to call the lenders where you closed the account and see if they can re-open the same accounts and are able to keep the original open date.

 (possible score increase up to 20 pts)

 If your credit report is missing either an installment loan or a credit card, then opening up such an account will add to the diversity of your credit report.